turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 Rectangle.prototype.constructor = Rectangle;
 ```

 We can create classes that inherit from another class by using the ES6 keyword `extends` and the method `super()`.
-We'll learn more about this in our Intro to Object Oriented Programming lesson.

 ### Additional Resources: